-# 1. Time.
-It’s easy to get caught-up in the day-to-day running of the business, so much so that owners often fail to adequately plan and prepare for the succession process.
+It’s easy to get caught up in the day-to-day running of the business, so much so that owners often fail to adequately plan and prepare for the succession process.
 It’s important not to neglect long-term planning in favour of short-term management.

 Succession requires forward planning and thinking.
 Being proactive is key to the process, and having a succession plan in place anywhere between 5 to 15 years ahead of schedule is recommended.
 Additional time allows for adaptation and flexibility as the business grows and shifts.

 Feeling a loss-of-control or having a strong attachment to the family business can often derail succession.
 Family business owners tend to be exceptionally passionate about their role and their work, and it’s often difficult to concede that someone else may one day run and manage the business.

 It’s imperative that a succession plan is viewed as a projection of where the company should be in the future.
 It’s an effective means to secure and entrench a legacy as part of the business culture and should be viewed in such a light.